davidkleiven/gogafit/README.md

-  elm         Create an extreme learning machine network fit         Fit data help        Help about any command plot        Plot the fit in a scatter plot poly        Add polynomial versions of a subset of the columns rmse        Calculate RMSE for a model ttsplit     Split a dataset in a train and test set
+  elm         Create an extreme learning machine network fit         Fit data help        Help about any command hook        Generate templates scripts for hooks plot        Plot the fit in a scatter plot poly        Add polynomial versions of a subset of the columns pred        Command for predicting from a GA model rmse        Calculate RMSE for a model ttsplit     Split a dataset in a train and test set